algolia/angular-instantsearch/doc/custom-widgets.md

 You can now use your directive `<ng-ais-menu-select></ng-ais-menu-select>` to display your custom MenuSelect widget!

-See your freshly crafted MenuSelect in action [here](http://angular-instantsearch.netlify.com/dev-novel/?selectedStory=CustomWidgets.MenuSelect).
+We have a live example of this newly created MenuSelect in our [widget showcase](http://angular-instantsearch.netlify.com/dev-novel/?selectedStory=CustomWidgets.MenuSelect).